Call for submissions

 Slack: Bioconductor Team (

-This code of conduct is developed for the Bioc2020 conference.
+This code of conduct is developed for the virtual Bioc2020 conference.

 Images and content from talks, workshops, and posters may be shared publicly through social media unless the presenter asks for it not to be.
 To avoid confusion, presentations not to be shared should be labeled “Do Not Share” on each slide, as should be posters.

 Bioconductor is dedicated to providing a supportive, collegial, and harassment-free conference experience for everyone, regardless of: